Get travel and medical insurance

 - Official information on the COVID-19 virus is available from the Swedish Civil Contingencies Agency which collects advice from the responsible agencies.

-- Daily updates on the epidemiological situation in Sweden are available from the Public Health Agency of Sweden here (in Swedish only).
+- Regular updates on the epidemiological situation in Sweden are available from the Public Health Agency of Sweden here (in Swedish only).

 - The Public Health Agency of Sweden have compiled a useful FAQ (in English) about COVID-19.
 This is available here.